Bonus: Invoice process optimizer blueprint

 We are changing our invoicing process to make it more efficient for both parties.

-As of {insert date}, you would need to send the invoices to invoices@companyname.com.
+As of {insert date}, you must send the invoices to invoices@companyname.com.

 Please don’t mail the paper invoices because they will not be processed.

-This change will save your mailing cost, but it would also help us process invoices faster and pay you on time.
+This change will save your mailing cost, but it will also help us process invoices faster and pay you on time.

-If a purchase order(PO) is issued to you, please add the PO number on the invoice document.
+If a purchase order(PO) is issued to you, please add the PO number to the invoice document.

 Thanks,